Syncing 10,000 leads/mo? GET A DEMO

 Facebook Lead Ads are one of the most practical ways to generate leads.
 It allows marketers to connect to people who may be interested in their products or services while collecting information from them.

-Once selected, lead ads open to an in-app or on-site lead form that Facebook automatically fills out.
-In this article, you can find the most effective examples of Facebook Lead Ads along with a couple of case studies.
+Once selected, lead ads open to an in-app or on-site lead form that is already pre-populated.
+Learn more about the most effective examples of lead ads here, along with a couple of case studies.

 Source: zammo

-If instagram lead ads are your area of interest, then these LeadsBridge integrations can improve your marketing efforts significantly.
+If Instagram lead ads are your area of interest, then you can boost your marketing with these LeadsBridge integrations:

 Most ad formats are automatically enabled when you’re creating new ads.
 Make sure that you’re previewing how both your copy and media look in each ad format and on both mobile and desktop.